Saw Shwe Khet: Ancestry

 The following is his ancestry as given in the Hmannan Yazawin chronicle, based on a contemporary inscription left by his sister Queen Atula Thiri of Ava.
 He was a half cousin of King Minkhaung I of Ava.
+(Note: Hmannan (Hmannan Vol. 2 2003: 82) says his father was the youngest paternal uncle of King Minkhaung I. But Thinkhaya could not have been a full paternal uncle since Minkhaung's father Swa Saw Ke did not have any full younger brothers.
+It likely means Thinkhaya was born to a junior wife of Min Shin Saw of Thayet.)